vk-cs/docs-public/docs/en/main/base/k8s/k8s-addons/k8s-backups/k8s-backups.md

 openstack volume list
 ```

-If you restore to another cluster, then before restoring from a backup, you must repeat the Velero configuration for the new cluster (repeat the Installing velero to a Kubernetes cluster and Installing the VK CS plugin).
+If you restore to another cluster, then before restoring from a backup, you must repeat the Velero configuration for the new cluster (repeat the Installing velero to a Kubernetes cluster and Installing the VK Cloud plugin).
 The bucket and the keys to access the bucket are used by the existing ones (Bucket where the created backup of the Kubernetes cluster is located).

 ## Deleting a backup